DaemonLife/telegram_base16_theme/README.md

 options:
   -h, --help            show this help message and exit -u, --update-theme-pattern
                         Rewrite and update theme template file.
+Default is 'False'.
   -b BASE16_THEME, --base16-theme BASE16_THEME
                         Base16 theme name to use.
+Default is 'local'.
 ```